-- develop "systematic research programmes on dead, stranded, wounded or sick animals, to determine the main interactions with human activities and to identify present and potential threats" (paragraph 4.d); - "develop the systems for collecting data on observations, by-catches, strandings, epizootics and other phenomena related to cetaceans " (paragraph 5.a); - "establish, as appropriate, a sub-regional or regional data bank for the storage of information collected" (paragraph 5.e).
+• Develop "systematic research programmes on dead, stranded, wounded or sick animals, to determine the main interactions with human activities and to identify present and potential threats" (paragraph 4.d);

+• "Develop the systems for collecting data on observations, by-catches, strandings, epizootics and other phenomena related to cetaceans " (paragraph 5.a);

+• "Establish, as appropriate, a sub-regional or regional data bank for the storage of information collected" (paragraph 5.e).

 Collecting samples from stranded individuals might require a permit from the competent national authority.
-Following ACCOBAMS Resolution 1.10 on Cooperation between national networks of cetacean strandings and the creation of a database, Parties are encouraged to create a stranding network.
+Following ACCOBAMS Resol ution 1.10 on Cooperation between national networks of cetacean strandings and the creation of a database, Parties are encouraged to create a stranding network.
 Following ACCOBAMS Resolution 3.9 on Guidelines for the establishment of a system of tissue banks within the ACCOBAMS area and the ethical code, "their activity must follow procedures approved by the competent State Authorities for treatment of live or dead animals under CITES.
+Accordingly, Tissue Banks must follow CITES procedures during the acquisition, processing and distribution of tissue fragments or bodily parts".